No win, no fee brachial plexus compensation claims

 Whilst some brachial plexus injuries only result in temporary symptoms which can be improved with treatment and rehabilitation, they can also be permanent.
 These injuries can have a huge impact on quality of life.

-Hudgell Solicitors has a team of lawyers highly experienced in pursing compensation for clients in cases where the negligence of an individual or organisation either caused or contributed to a brachial plexus injury being suffered.
+Hudgell Solicitors has a team of lawyers highly experienced in pursuing compensation for clients in cases where the negligence of an individual or organisation either caused or contributed to a brachial plexus injury being suffered.

 Our immediate specialist support